 The frame has clearance for a 27.5x2.8" tire so a mullet (29” front, 27.5+ rear) is possible.
 However, the diameter of a 27.5x2.8" tire is significantly smaller than the standard 29x2.6" tire, hence changing to a mullet set up would reduce BB height and pedal to ground clearance while also slackening both the effective seat and head tube angles.

 The fork will also fit a 27.5+ tire, however, this is highly discouraged as the BB drop would become dangerously low.
 We recommend staying ready for business with 29" all-round.

 Most 205mm x 65mm Trunnion Mount shocks should fit.
 The leverage curve can work well with a coil shock.
 However, it’s worth noting that Polygon have Fox tune the stock rear shocks to work best with the specific bike model, so a standard tune replacement shock may not offer optimized performance.

 You’ll need to use an e-MTB rated fork to ensure it is strong enough to withstand the additional forces and punishment that can be encountered by e-MTBs.
 The standard forks are 160mm travel, but you can run up to 170mm travel if you like.
 You cannot use a dual crown fork as the frame is not designed or tested to withstand the different loads.

-For sure.
-In fact, both N7 and N8 models come equipped with an e*thirteen E*Spec Plus top guide.
+For sure, the bike comes equipped with an e*thirteen E*Spec Plus top guide.
 The chain guide mounts directly to the drive unit and the bolt pattern is different to traditional ISCG/05, so most ‘normal’ chain guides are not compatible.